gabeluci/gabeluci.github.io/_posts/2018-09-13-one-user-is-member-of-a-group.md

 The `recursive` option works by using one of a few magic numbers called **Matching Rule OIDs**.
 This specific one (`1.2.840.113556.1.4.1941`) is called `LDAP_MATCHING_RULE_IN_CHAIN`.
 It can only be used on attributes that accept distinguished names (like `member`).
 It tells Active Directory to **follow the chain of groups** to find the user; for example, if the user is a member of a group that is a member of the group in question.

 More information can be found on Microsoft's article on their LDAP [Search Filter Syntax](https://docs.microsoft.com/en-us/windows/desktop/adsi/search-filter-syntax).

+There is a bit of magic in here for **Foreign Security Principals**; that is, if the user could be on an external trusted domain from the group.
+So it constructs the `distinguishedName` of the FSP that would be there if that were the case.
+For a recursive search, we use `tokenGroupsGlobalAndUniversal` to get a recursive list of all the user's groups from the user's domain and see if any of those are in the group in question.

+> The `tokenGroupsGlobalAndUniversal` attribute contains only Global and Universal groups.
+Domain Local groups cannot be used outside of the domain anyway, so we don't need to be concerned with those.
+The `tokenGroups` attribute is similar.
+It *does* include Domain Local groups, however it excludes Distribution groups, which is why I didn't use it here.

 ## Primary Group